Pr-E/Hybrid_Approach_For_Sepsis_Risk_Stratification_System/README.md

 2. **Run the Jupyter Notebook:**

-   Open the provided Jupyter notebook (sepsis_risk_stratification.ipynb) to explore the data preprocessing, feature engineering, model training, and evaluation steps.
+   Open the provided Jupyter notebook (SEPSIS_RISK_STRATIFICATION_SYSTEM.ipynb) to explore the data preprocessing, feature engineering, model training, and evaluation steps.

 3. **Test the Model:**

    You can test the model on new patient data by following the steps outlined in the notebook.
-Simply replace the example data with your dataset and run the cells to see the model's predictions.
+Simply replace the sample data with your dataset and run the cells to see the model's predictions.
+   #### NOTE: The trained Random Forest model was used to test the new patients entry

+## Results

+The models demonstrated high accuracy and reliability in stratifying sepsis risk levels, as indicated by the evaluation metrics.
+The Decision Curve Analysis (DCA) highlighted the superior performance of the LSTM-XGBoost model over the LSTM-RF, particularly at higher threshold probabilities, suggesting its broader applicability and robustness in clinical settings.

+## Contributing

+Contributions are welcome!
+If you have any ideas or suggestions to improve this project, feel free to fork the repository and submit a pull request.

+## Acknowledgements

+This project was inspired by the need for improved sepsis risk stratification in clinical settings, aiming to provide timely and personalised care for patients.
+A big thank you to the open-source community, especially for the dataset provided on Kaggle, which was crucial for this work.
+Additionally, I appreciate the guidance and support from my professors throughout the project.